300 North LaSalle: Ownership

 The building was sold from the Hines companies in 2010, to KBS REIT II, Inc. and then again to The Irvine Company in 2014.

 Tenants

 As of July 29, 2010, the building was 93% leased to 24 tenants.
 Kirkland & Ellis, Chicago's biggest law firm, is the anchor tenant and leases floors in the low-rise and mid-rise sections of the building.
-Other tenants include the management consulting firms Boston Consulting Group and Roland Berger, private equity firm GTCR, investment banks Lazard, Moelis & Company and Sagent Advisors, the restructuring and consulting firm AlixPartners, and the corporate law firm Quarles & Brady LLP.
+Other tenants include the management consulting firms Boston Consulting Group and Roland Berger, private equity firms GTCR and Almus Capital, investment banks Lazard, Moelis & Company and Sagent Advisors, the restructuring and consulting firm AlixPartners, and the corporate law firm Quarles & Brady LLP.